tweag/python-monorepo-example/2017-08-14-inline-java.md

 ---
-title: Painless Java for the Functional Programmer
+title: Using the JVM from Haskell made easy
 author: Facundo Domínguez
 featured: yes
 ---